acaylor/ajs-blog/src/content/blog/private-ai-k8s-stack.md

 ### Upstream rate limits

 A separate rate limit problem worth knowing about: upstream search engines (Google, Bing) rate-limit SearXNG's outgoing requests, since a single residential IP making constant queries looks scrapery to them.
-SearXNG handles it gracefully — it suspends the offending engine for a few minutes and falls back to others — so the user-facing impact is reduced result quality, not failure.
+SearXNG handles it gracefully, it suspends the offending engine for a few minutes and falls back to others, so the user-facing impact is reduced result quality, not failure.
 Disabling Google and leaning on DuckDuckGo, Brave, Mojeek, and the specialized engines (Wikipedia, arXiv, GitHub) is the usual workaround.

 ## GPU metrics

-The GPU Operator already deploys [`nvidia-dcgm-exporter`][13] on every GPU node — it just needs a `ServiceMonitor` with the `release: prometheus` label that [kube-prometheus-stack][15] discovers on.
+The GPU Operator already deploys [`nvidia-dcgm-exporter`][13] on every GPU node.
+It just needs a `ServiceMonitor` with the `release: prometheus` label that [kube-prometheus-stack][15] discovers on.
 One more `ServiceMonitor` covers the operator's controller metrics:

 ```yaml
 # argo-apps/apps/gpu-operator/templates/servicemonitor.yaml